 2. Create a six-month list

-This is something I share in my course, Freedom From Shopping.
+This is something I share in my e-book, Freedom From Shopping.
 When you see something you want to buy (these are impulse wants), put it on a list with today’s date and make yourself wait a certain amount of time before purchasing it.
 I recommend waiting at least two weeks or up to six months.

 After this time has passed and you still want that particular item, then consider looking for the most cost-effective way to buy it.
 You may find that the desire to buy this item will pass and you can simply cross it off the list.